 You do need a bit of space if you are planning to grow enough soybeans to feed a family.
 But, if you like soybeans, it will be well worth it; most commercially available soybeans are not organic.

 Sow seeds directly into the garden after the last frost date has passed and the soil has warmed up.
 Seeds can be planted quite close together when space is at a premium, but ideally, give them at least twelve inches.

 Soybeans grow best in full sun but tolerate some light afternoon shade.
 The soil should be of average fertility and well-drained.
 Mulching the area to help conserve soil moisture is a good idea.
 Soybeans rarely need any additional fertilizer; too much will result in lots of leaves at the expense of pods.

 Soybeans grow well in traditional garden beds, in raised beds, and even in containers.

 You can also freeze your soybean pods for later use.
-Just blanch them first (boil them for thirty to sixty seconds, then dunk them into ice water to stop the cooking process) then freeze them on cookie sheets.
+Just blanch them first (boil them for 30 to 60 seconds, then dunk them into ice water to stop the cooking process) then freeze them on cookie sheets.
 Put them in plastic bags or other containers once they are fully frozen.

 Tips for Growing Soybeans

 Soybeans are very ornamental, with attractive leaves and plentiful flowers.
 They can be used to make low, temporary hedges or planted in small groups in a border.
 You can also grow them in containers, where they make for a pretty and unique addition to a container garden.